-Place the name and grade (or other system of grouping) of each student registered to enroll on a $3 \times 5$ card.
-Also on the card, place the name and grade (or group) of all siblings who have applied for admission.
+Place the name and grade (or other system of grouping) of each student registered to enroll on a 3" x 5" card.
+Also on a card, place the name and grade (or group) of all siblings who have applied for admission.